 Child Sponsorship is a Team Effort

-In addition to teaching fourth grade, Joy is head coach for the women’s tennis team at Lebanon Valley College (LVC) in nearby Annville, where her husband, Dave Remsbeurg, is head for the men’s tennis team.
+In addition to teaching eighth grade, Joy is head coach for the women’s tennis team at Lebanon Valley College (LVC) in nearby Annville, where her husband, Dave Remsbeurg, is head for the men’s tennis team.
 After Joy started sponsoring Bereket, she was excited to tell her team.
 She shared a photo of Bereket at their next practice.
-And, she told them more about Berekt and Ethiopia from the info FH shared with her.
+And, she told them more about Bereket and Ethiopia from the info FH shared with her.

 “We all decided, together, to take photos of the team and send them in the first letter to Bereket in Ethiopia.”